Pay gap consulting and analysis

 No wonder then that the Royal Statistical Society has identified numerous reporting errors, with some estimates being that 15% of all reported pay gap figures are inaccurate.
 This could have significant consequences for employers.

 Whilst our pay gap tool will rely on the data you provide, we can identify outliers and the calculation methods for mean, median and quartiles has been established by actuaries following Government legislation.
-You can therefore be confident your pay gap reporting will be correct and avoid fines.
+You can therefore be confident your pay gap analysis will be correct and avoid fines.

 Using our tool will also ensure your pay gap reports are compiled efficiently, saving your business time and effort each year.